usaidsherwani/githubSingleRepo/Introduction to Istiouk80/lp.md

 categories:
   - Istio
 description:
-  With the increase in usage of containerized applications, there is sustainable usage of microservice approach to deploying the apps.
-In this learning path, we will see details of microservices and service mesh with the tools required to enhance the performance.
+  With the increase in usage of containerized applications,
 isAvailable: true
 isNew: true
 isPremium: true